imoguz/expense-tracking-apps/README.md

 ## Description

 In this application, the monthly income and expenses entered by the user are listed in a table, the income and expense totals are calculated, and finally the remaining income amount is displayed.
+In addition, all income and expense data saved in local storage...

 ## Project GIF